Advertiser Disclosure

 Advertiser Disclosure: The credit card and banking offers that appear on this site are from credit card companies and banks from which MoneyCrashers.com receives compensation.
 This compensation may impact how and where products appear on this site, including, for example, the order in which they appear on category pages.
 MoneyCrashers.com does not include all banks, credit card companies or all available credit card offers, although best efforts are made to include a comprehensive list of offers regardless of compensation.
 Advertiser partners include American Express, Chase, U.S. Bank, and Barclaycard, among others.

-But gas prices are rising again, and the U.S. Energy Information Administration (EIA) expects that to continue for the foreseeable future.
+But gas prices are rising again, and the U.S. Energy Information Administration (EIA) expects them to remain elevated for the foreseeable future.

 There are plenty of ways to save when gas prices are high.
 But they’re more effective when paired with more durable changes, like swapping your old gas guzzler for a more fuel-efficient car.